-1. The student must meet with the faculty member involved within 30 calendar days of the posting of the grade.
-If the student and the faculty member resolve the conflict and a grade change is warranted, the faculty member will submit a grade change request to the VPAA/DF or Assistant Dean for action.

-- 2. If the student and the faculty member cannot resolve the grade dispute, the student must submit to the Assistant Dean or Department Chair a written request for a grade review within five (5) business days of the meeting with the faculty member. - a.
-If the faculty member involved in the grade change appeal is also a Department Chair or Assistant Dean, the student should proceed to step 3 of the appeals process. - b.
-The Department Chair/Assistant Dean will respond in writing to the student concerning the student's grade change request within 10 business days of receipt. - c.
-If the Department Chair/Assistant Dean agrees with the student's appeal, the Division Chair/Assistant Dean will notify the faculty member involved and request that the student's grade be changed as agreed upon. - d.
-If the faculty member agrees with the Department Chair/Assistant Dean's assessment, he/she will submit a grade change request to the VPAA/DF or Assistant Dean for action. - e.
-If the faculty member does not agree with the Department Chair/Assistant Dean's assessment, he/she will provide a written statement to the Department Chair/Assistant Dean to be included in the response to the student.
-The student may continue the appeals process.
-See step 3 for details. - 3.
-If the student is unable to resolve the grade dispute at the Department Chair/Assistant Dean level, he/she may submit a written appeal to the Vice President for Academic Affairs and Dean of Faculty within five (5) business days of receipt of the Division Chair's/Assistant Dean's decision.
-The VPAA/DF will review the materials and make further inquiry as essential and will respond to the student within ten (10) days of receipt of the letter of inquiry. - 4.
+- 1. The student must meet with the faculty member involved within 30 calendar days of the posting of the grade.
+If the student and the faculty member resolve the conflict and a grade change is warranted, the faculty member will submit a grade change request to the Associate/Assistant Academic Dean for action. - 2.
+If the student and the faculty member cannot resolve the grade dispute, the student must submit a written request to an additional reviewer (Department Chair, Associate/Assistant Academic Dean, or Grade Review Committee) within five business days of meeting with the faculty member. - If the faculty member involved in the grade change appeal is also the Associate/Assistant Academic Dean, the student should proceed to step 3 of the appeals process. - The reviewer will respond in writing to the student concerning the student's grade change request within 10 business days of receipt. - If the reviewer agrees with the student's appeal, the reviewer will notify the faculty member and request that the student's grade be changed. - If the faculty member agrees with the reviewer's assessment, he/she will submit a grade change request to the Associate/Assistant Academic Dean for action. - If the faculty member does not agree with the reviewer's assessment, he/she will provide a written statement to the reviewer to be included in the response to the student.
+The student may continue the appeals process. - 3.
+If the student is unable to resolve the grade dispute at the reviewer level, he/she may ask for a review by the Vice President for Academic Affairs and Dean of Faculty.
+A written appeal and all supporting documents must be submitted through the Associate/Assistant Academic Dean within five business days of receipt of the reviewer's response.
+The VPAA/DF will review the materials and make further inquiry as essential and will respond to the student within ten days of receipt of the letter of inquiry. - 4.
 The decision of the VPAA/DF is final, and no further appeal will be accepted by the college.